hjellinek/ctk-core/docs/RunningTests_CLI.md

     ReadsTestSuite.java
 ```

 The first three of these classes end in IT, so they're test classes.

 A test class can hold multiple "test methods" so there can be several tests executed when, for example, the `ReadGroupSetsSearchIT` test is run.
-And, each "test method" may get executed multiple times with different parameters, depending on what the test writer set up.
+And, each "test method" may get executed multiple times with different parameters, depending on what the
+test writer set up.
+The CTK does not (presently) have a mechanism to select a subset of test methods,
+selection is at the Class level.

 The other two classes are for a near-future capability that isn't quite ready for command-line use yet, but we'll describe it nonetheless:
 - ReadsTests.java is a "marker" we use when writing a test to mark the test method as "one of the Reads tests" ... then,
 - ReadsTestSuite is a TestSuite that groups all of those, so we can run the ReadsTestSuite to get a pre-defined set of tests to execute.

-Since these aren't ready as of **30 June**, we'll focus on matching on the test name.

->**30 June 2015** The `matchStr` capability isn't working, during a refactoring.
-Repair expected soon!

 To run a selected test, we just match its name as a regex to the ctk.matchstr property: